npryce/hamkrest/docs/describe.md

 ## Tips

 You can have more than one ValueDescription service, and each service can provide representations for multiple types of value.
-The most convenient organisation I've found is to define a single ValueDescription services in each module of the project.
+The most convenient organisation I've found is to define a single ValueDescription service in each module of the project.
 This also allows them to use internal features to generate representations, if required.

 [describe]: https://github.com/npryce/hamkrest/blob/master/src/main/kotlin/com/natpryce/hamkrest/describe.kt
 [JVM service]: https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/ServiceLoader.html